 Fast forward 4 more years, the question of “How will I survive?” has been addressed in three books: Two volumes of poetic musings, and a third which offers practical steps to readers eager to do more of what they love in a world that is hungry for their gifts.
 Many readers have reported that their now dog-eared copies have offered both inspiration and insights for their own personal journeys.

 In 2012, Martha seriously downsized, sold her home on the meadow beneath the mountain, and moved to a senior living complex as one of the youngest residents.
-Now in her 80th year, and no longer the youngest, she finds herself engaged with a great variety of questions, dilemmas and necessary conversations that arise in this next and third chapter of life.
-Thus, a new book is beginning to take shape with the desire to share the most recent 20 years of healing and life lessons learned.
+Now in her 80th year, no longer the youngest, and no longer the only one with a walker, she finds herself engaged with a great variety of questions and dilemmas.
+New and necessary conversations have arisen in what she considers her next, FOURTH, and perhaps LAST chapter of life.

 Committed to being useful and fulfilled until the end of her days, and prompted by her younger brother’s unexpected demise in 2014, Martha’s late-in-life mission emerged: “I want to live fully, age gracefully and powerfully, and die well.
 Given that it is hard to plan for and execute these intentions alone, I want to help others do the same.
 I wish to join and facilitate conversations with women over 65, learning from, building confidence with, and gaining clarity to make essential choices about how we will express our authentic selves during our remaining years ”

 “I am grateful for the notion from author Gail Rubin,” says Martha, “that just as talking about sex won’t make you pregnant, talking about aging and death won’t make you any older or any deader.”
 In fact, exploring and addressing all aspects of the deeper aging of fourth chapter living, sooner than later, might just give you more energy, more purpose, and more peace of mind.

 Thought provoking questions, gentle guidance and kick-butt honesty, imbued with the wisdom of illness and age, are the hallmarks of Martha’s writing and personal mentorship.